Elbow Method in K-Means Clustering: Definition, Drawbacks, vs. Silhouette Score

 The elbow plot finds the elbow point at K=4. | Image: Anmol Tomar

 The above graph selects an elbow point at K=4, but K=3 also looks like a plausible elbow point.
-So, it’s not clear what should be the elbow point.
+So, it’s not clear what the elbow point should be.

-How to Use the Silhouette Method in Python
+How to Use the Silhouette Score in Python

-Let’s validate the value of K using the Silhouette plot using the below code.
+Let’s validate the value of K with the Silhouette plot using the below code.

 from sklearn import datasets